Kara Leona: Personal life

 Kara began dating Venezuelan Guillermo Rojer after they met in the Dominican Republic in 2020.
 They were engaged within a few months and married on July 23, 2021, in Albemarle County, Virginia.
 Their son was born on December 3, 2022.
 In 2024, rumors broke out that the couple might have divorced.
+In 2025, during season 9 of the 90 Day Fiancé spin-off series, 90 Day Fiancé: Happily Ever After?, the couple officially revealed their split.
+However, Kara and Guillermo had unfollowed each other on social media long before their separation was announced.